28 Things Not to Miss in San Francisco

 Ride a Cable Car

 Cable cars have been transporting people around San Francisco since the late 19th century.
 The cars run on tracks and are moved by an underground cable along three routes.
 Their familiar bells can be heard ringing from blocks away.
-Tickets ($7) may be purchased at the cable car turnarounds at the ends of each route.
+Tickets ($8) may be purchased at the cable car turnarounds at the ends of each route.
 Each one-way ride will provide spectacular views of the city’s celebrated hills, as well as an exhilarating ride.
+Please note: San Francisco's cable cars are currently out of service.

 Visit the Rock